haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 GHC developers
 ~~~~~~~~~~~~~~

-`GHC MR !7898`_ from **Step 1** has uncovered some bugs that will need fixing.
+`GHC MR !7898`_ has uncovered some bugs that will need fixing.
 The later steps will eventually result in churn among which submodules GHC contains, which will be frustrating until that stabilizes.

-Due to **Problem 4**, the interest and cooperation of the developers of our new backends is especially solicited.

 Success
 -------